Kensington Palace: Apartment 5

-Located on in the section of the Palace situated south of the Princess Court and north of the Clock Court, Apartment 5 forms part of a suite of rooms which originally comprised a much larger apartment which included Apartment 10 and the rooms beneath Queen Mary's Gallery.
+Located in the section of the Palace situated south of the Princess Court and north of the Clock Court, Apartment 5 forms part of a suite of rooms which originally comprised a much larger apartment which included Apartment 10 and the rooms beneath Queen Mary's Gallery.
 This large apartment was occupied by Caroline, Princess of Wales from 1808 to 1814, and later by Princess Sophia from 1820 until her death in 1848.
-The rooms which would later form part of Apartment 5 were later merged into Apartment 2, from which they were subseqently subdivded in 1884; they then became the home of Antoinette Moncrieff until her death in 1937.
+The rooms which would later form part of Apartment 5 were later merged into Apartment 2, from which they were subsequently subdivided in 1884; they then became the home of Antoinette Moncrieff until her death in 1937.

 In late 1937 Apartment 5 was subsequently granted to The Hon.
 Sir Derek Keppel and his wife Bridget, Lady Keppel.
 Sir Derek had served as Master of the Household from 1912 until 1936, and was a brother-in-law of King Edward VII's mistress Alice Keppel.
-The Kepples were forced to evaculate the Palace as a result of extensive bombing damage in 1940; Sir Derek later died in 1944, and Lady Keppel died in 1951.
+The Keppels were forced to evacuate the Palace as a result of extensive bombing damage in 1940; Sir Derek died in 1944, and Lady Keppel died in 1951.

 Apartment 6

 Apartment 6, located on the western side of the Prince of Wales's Court, has long been one of the smallest grace-and-favour apartments in Kensington Palace.
 This apartment was the home of the Palace Chaplain from 1830 to 1901, and then Queen Victoria's Dresser during the early 20th century.
 No. 6 was later joined to the neighbouring Apartment 7, home of the Dowager Marchioness of Milford Haven, from 1925 to 1950.

 By 2002 No. 6 had been split into several smaller flats; Apartment 6 was reportedly occupied by Harold Brown, Butler to Princess Margaret.
-Apartment 6A was used by Tony Rabey, Butler to The Prince of Wales, whilst Apartment 6C did not have a permanent occupant, but occasionally used by The Prince of Wales’ Chef and Drivers.
+Apartment 6A was used by Tony Rabey, Butler to The Prince of Wales, whilst Apartment 6C did not have a permanent occupant, but occasionally used by The Prince of Wales' Chef and Drivers.